 Jet lag.
 I say that word with deep loathing.
 Jet lag has always been the bane of my travels.
 It’s probably because most of my traveling takes place between the United States and Asia.
-You can be sure that as … Continue reading 7 Tips for Fighting Jet Lag
+You can be sure that as soon as you cross the international date line you’re in for trouble.
+However, I’m a big napper, so I’m always in trouble.
+Now, it’s possible … Continue reading 7 Tips for Fighting Jet Lag

 Fall of 2012.